Pronunciation assessment: Intelligibility

 Intelligibility refers to how well a learner's utterance is understood by a listener, rather than how much it sounds like a native speaker.
 This is separate from measures of fluency, such as so-called "Goodness of Pronunciation" (GoP) scores, which estimate how closely an utterance aligns with those of native speakers.
 Intelligibility is widely regarded as the most important communicative goal in pronunciation teaching and assessment.
 For example, in the Common European Framework of Reference for Languages (CEFR) assessment criteria for "overall phonological control", intelligibility outweighs formally correct pronunciation at all levels.

 Studies in applied linguistics have shown that accent reduction does not always increase intelligibility because listeners can often comprehend heavily accented speech without difficulty.
 Pronunciation assessment systems often rely on acoustic methods such as GoP which compare learner speech to reference models to produce phoneme-level scores, which are in turn aggregated to produce word and phrase scores.
 While these methods are effective for identifying deviations from native speakers' utterances, they do not effectively measure how understandable speech is to human listeners.
 Intelligibility is influenced by broader linguistic and contextual factors such as stress placement, speech rate, and coarticulation, which are not represented in purely segmental scores.

 The earliest work on pronunciation assessment avoided measuring genuine listener intelligibility, a shortcoming corrected in 2011 at the Toyohashi University of Technology, and included in the Versant high-stakes English fluency assessment from Pearson and mobile apps from 17zuoye Education & Technology, but still missing in 2023 products from Google Search, Microsoft, Educational Testing Service, Speechace, and ELSA.
 Assessing authentic listener intelligibility is essential for avoiding inaccuracies from accent bias, especially in high-stakes assessments; from words with multiple correct pronunciations; and from phoneme coding errors in machine-readable pronunciation dictionaries.

 In 2022, researchers found that some newer speech-to-text systems, based on end-to-end reinforcement learning to map audio signals directly into words, produce word and phrase confidence scores (from 10-25ms audio frame logit aggregation) closely correlated with genuine listener intelligibility.
 Others have been able to assess intelligibility using Levenshtein or dynamic time warping distance measures from Wav2Vec2 representation of good speech.
 Further work through 2025 has focused specifically on measuring intelligibility.

-A 2025 study of 42 pronunciation and speech coaching apps (32 mobile and 10 web) found that none offered intelligibility assessment.
-Instead, most provided only segmental and accent-focused scoring.
-About two-thirds of the apps provided some form of specific pronunciation feedback, usually with phonetic transcriptions, but accompanied by visual cues (such as animations of the vocal tract or the lips and tongue from the front) in only about 5% of the apps.
-Less than a third provided feedback on learner perception of exemplar speech.
+A 2024 study of 42 pronunciation and speech coaching apps (32 mobile and 10 web) found that none offered intelligibility assessment.
+Instead, most feedback addressed segmental features, and the most common score was a measure of accentedness.
+About 41% of the apps displayed phonetic transcriptions, but fewer than 5% used visual cues for prosody (such as colour or larger lettering for stressed syllables).
+About a quarter provided perception training using speech from multiple speakers.